myoo18/myoo18/README.md

 ### Hi there! 👋

 Welcome to my GitHub profile!
 I'm Michael, a passionate learner and software enthusiast.
-Here, you'll find a collection of my projects that I'm truly proud of.
-I believe in the power of open-source collaboration and the ability to learn from and contribute to a vibrant developer community.

 - 🌱 I’m currently learning about the ELK stack, Kafka, Kubernetes, and JavaScript.
 - 💬 Feel free to ask me about anything!